Preparing devices

 -

-Add source information to file.
+Add the source information to file.
 See the following examples:

 source src { unix-dgram("/var/run/log"); internal ();};